 Companies across the travel and hospitality sector are investing in mobile commerce applications because they allow them to design and execute the buyer journey.

 For example, major airlines like British Airways offer their customers dedicated applications they can use to log into their accounts, check their status in the loyalty program, and book flights.
 The British Airways app has a welcoming interface that allows discovering the cheapest fares easily.

 Moreover, customers can track flight statuses and see timetables.
 As a result, the mobile app assists users in every single stage of the buyer journey – from the initial interests to the delivery of promotions and informing customers about everything they need to know before they get on board.

 The travel industry covers a broad range of aspects such as accommodation, transportation, hospitality, tourist destinations, and many more.
 Augmented Reality technology holds the promise of enhancing all of these aspects.
 For example, it could help to deliver information to potential customers in interactive 360° visuals or attractive 3D views.

 As a result, AR features in m-commerce apps can increase the demand for booking – potential guests will feel more confident about the property they’re going to stay at.
 AR-based advertising and marketing can help to drive purchasing decisions because they allow visualizing properties and amenities in a far more interactive manner.
 One of the most important consequences of that is increasing the trust towards hotels and tour operators.

-These examples show that mobile commerce holds a great promise to the travel and hospitality sector.
+These examples show that mobile commerce holds great promise for the travel and hospitality sectors.
 Hotels, museums, resorts, transportation companies, and many others can benefit from implementing a mobile application that helps them to direct customers along the buyer journey and deliver a great customer experience.

-Are you looking for a mobile development team experienced in the travel sector?
+Are you looking for a custom app development team experienced in the travel sector?
 Get in touch with us.
 We have recently delivered an m-commerce application to one of the largest travel deals providers in Poland, Itaka – check it out here and learn more about our work.